alik-6/WitheredBot/README.md

 # WitheredBot
-A Discord Self bot written in python
+An Extensible Discord Self bot written in python
 ## Requirement
 `Python >= 3.6`
 ## How to Configure